deepgram/deepgram-dotnet-sdk/README.md

 When creating a restclient you need to pass in the apikey and a HttpClientFactory

 ## Default Client Creation
->If you dont need to customize the url or set optional headers then you can when creating  a client
+>If you  need to customize the url or set optional headers then you can when creating  a client
 >passing in a instance of DeepgramClientOptions.
 ```csharp
 var manageClient = new ManageClient(apiKey,httpClientFactory,deepgramClientOptions);